Common Deal Structures to Expect in the Lower Middle Market

 Reps and Warranties Insurance

-Integral to any transaction are reps and warranties.
-When evaluating your business, a buyer will complete a lot of diligence.
-While some of this work can be validated with third-party reports, other pieces of information will require trust in the answers you provide.
-When you are completing a sale, you will need to sign various documents that state everything you are telling the buyer is accurate.
-You also will likely be required to sign indemnification documents early in the process to indemnify the buyer for any misrepresentations.
+Reps and warranties are integral to any transaction.
+When evaluating your business, a buyer will do extensive diligence.
+While some of this work can be validated with third-party reports, other pieces of information require trust in your answers.
+When you are completing a sale, you must sign various documents stating everything you are telling the buyer is accurate.
+You will likely be required to sign indemnification documents early in the process to indemnify the buyer for misrepresentations.

-Due to the importance of this, some buyers may require rep and warranty (R&W) insurance.
+Due to its importance, some buyers may require rep and warranty (R&W) insurance.
 This coverage will provide support if the buyer suffers a loss due to incorrect information received during the diligence process.
-It is often expected that you provide any necessary information to allow the buyer to obtain this coverage.
-This generally will need to be in hand prior to the close of the transaction.
+Sellers are often expected to provide any necessary information to allow the buyer to obtain this coverage.
+This generally will need to be in-hand prior to the close of the transaction.

 Transaction Structure

-Another point that will be negotiated during any lower middle market deal is the structure of the transaction.
+Another point that will be negotiated during any lower middle market transaction is the structure of the deal.
 The two most common types of transactions are asset and stock purchases.
-With an asset purchase, the buyer will acquire specific assets owned by the company.
+With an asset purchase, the buyer will acquire specific company-owned assets.
 This transaction can offer more flexibility to the buyer about how to structure the organization moving forward.

-A stock purchase is another common type of transaction.
-With this type of purchase, the buyer will acquire the business in its entirety.
-This will include acquiring all of the assets and taking on liabilities that your business may have.
+Another common type of transaction is a stock purchase.
+With this type of purchase, the buyer will acquire the business in its entirety, including all of the assets and liabilities that your business may have.
 For a seller, this could be a cleaner ending and closing of the organization.
 There are also tax implications for both options that should be understood before entering into a final agreement.

 Non-Compete and Operations of the Business Transition